Here, we, go

-Here, We, Go is a series of performances using a similar structure to those of controlled remote viewing sessions, a practice first introduced by artist Ingo Swann and later adopted by the US army in the early 80s in order to train people to acquire, by mental means, information blocked from ordinary perception by distance, shielding, or time.
-During these performances, the audience was also invited to use custom-made machines in order to trigger a mismatch between their perception and bodily sensation, catalysing meditation and the ability to view space remotely.
+A series of public performances echoing the structure of controlled “remote viewing” sessions: a practice first introduced by artist Ingo Swann and later adopted by the US army in the early 1980s for training people to acquire information blocked from ordinary perception by distance, time, or psychological barriers.
+During these performances, the audience is invited to use custom-made machines in order to stimulate a mismatch between their cerebral perception and bodily sensation, catalysing meditation and the ability to view space remotely.
 A soundscape accompanied the performance designed to stimulate the mental exercise, combining binaural beats and environmental field recordings, which could displace participants toward a virtual voyage.